 Three seating configurations are available in this Bentayga.
 Apart from the standard five-seat layout, an optional four-seat configuration features two individual rear seats separated by a centre console.
 A further three-row, seven-seat configuration offers more practicality and flexibility.
 As before, a removable 10.2" Bentley Entertainment Tablet can be provided for rear seat passengers.
 Out back, there's a 430-litre boot.

 Market and Model

 Bentley describe the Bentayga as the "fastest, most powerful, most luxurious and most exclusive SUV in the world".
 It should therefore come as no surprise to hear that it'll cost a pretty penny to purchase.
-It'll take well over £150,000 to own one but, as with all Bentleys, this is only the beginning.
+The hybrid version costs around £140,000, while the standard V8 petrol model is around £165,000.
+The W12 Speed is around £185,000.
+And, as with all Bentleys, this is only the beginning.
 You can pick between a three person bench or two individual seats in the back with a wide centre console.
 On the subject of seats, you can even get an' eventer package' with a fold-out bench in the boot.
 There's also an offroad package, three levels of hi-fi and fully adaptive cruise control with auto brake.
 Those who really want to push the boat out can opt for the full Mulliner treatment and even a Breitling Tourbillon clock in the dash.

-Standard kit includes a panoramic glass roof, electric massage seats, Bluetooth infotainment with sat-nav, plenty of leather and wood, air suspension, climate control and that monstrous W12 under the bonnet.
+Standard kit includes a panoramic glass roof, electric massage seats, Bluetooth infotainment with sat-nav, plenty of leather and wood, air suspension, climate control and a very bespoke interior feel.
 Safety features include the usual airbags, ABS, stability control and brake assist.
 Optional items include a rear crossing traffic warning, road sign recognition and a parking assist system.